 In the house, ensure that important electrical equipment – your boiler, fuse box and so on – is raised above the water level; televisions should ideally be wall-mounted at least 1.5 metres up.
 If you can, replace ground floor carpets or wood floors with tiles, and use water-resistant materials where possible – lime plaster, stainless steel kitchen units and plastic furniture, for example.

 When the water starts to rise

 Make sure you’re on the mailing list for flood warnings (or here if you’re in Scotland).
+You can also check the government website.
 If your area is on high alert, get your sandbags and other temporary flood precautions in place.
 Move valuables, including important documents, upstairs, and if you can, turn off your water, electricity and gas supplies.
 Also turn off appliances that use water, such as your dishwasher and washing machine.

 Be prepared to evacuate immediately if you’re asked to – including your pets.
 Don’t risk leaving too late and becoming trapped upstairs with no means of escape, and only return when you’re told it’s safe to do so.

 If you’re in immediate danger, call 999.
 Otherwise, if you’re flooded, the dedicated Floodline number to phone for advice is 0345 988 1188 (0300 2000 100 in Northern Ireland), and it’s available 24 hours a day, seven days a week.
 You may be able to get temporary accommodation by contacting your local council, and in Northern Ireland, you could even be entitled to an emergency payment of £1,000 from your local council if you’ve been flooded as a result of heavy rain; they’ll come to inspect your home and assess whether you’re eligible.